trenskow/TrAnimate/README.md

 ### State of Development

-TrAnimate has been spun off from [the application](https://itunes.apple.com/app/kreafunk-listen-to-anything/id807353001?mt=8) from which it origins and made available as an open source project.

 TrAnimate is not complete - but it is stable and the API of implemented features are only subject to minor changes.
 It is constantly developed to add more features.

 ### Contributing

 Contributions are hightly appreciated.
 Especially for specialized animations.
 If you have any bug fixes, changes or additions - that you wish to get merged into the library - please send a pull request at *[Github](http://github.com/)*.

+Please make sure your code is proper documented - see the headers of TrAnimate for a guideline of the level of documentation needed.

 ### Acknowledgements

 All curves has been adapted from the [jQuery UI](https://github.com/jquery/jquery-ui) library.
-The *jQuery* and *jQuery UI* libraries are designed for browser animations - and as such it provided a rich set of animation curves.
+The *jQuery UI* libraries are designed for browser animations - and as such it provides a rich set of curves.

 ## Notes
 TrAnimate requires ARC.